 Step 3: Switch Your Voice Box to ‘Manual’

 Nerves murder your delivery: they can make you monotone; they might even make you whisper.
 So speak up, cannon the words out of your mouth and consciously add some bounce to your voice.

 Going slow, with lots of pauses like Barrack Obama, allows your brain to catch up with your mouth.
-I suspect a major reason Obama uses all those little pregnant pauses is he’s conditioned himself not to ‘um’ and ‘er’.
-Go slowly, you’ll see an um coming – kill it with an intake of breath and stand there, head up, looking all confident and interesting.
+I suspect a primary reason Obama uses all those little pregnant pauses is he’s conditioned himself not to ‘um’ and ‘er’.
+Go slowly; you’ll see an um coming – kill it with an intake of breath and stand there, head up, looking all confident and exciting.
 Then carry on, um-lessly.

 Step 4: Are you Funny, Honestly?